romerojoseing/laravel-jetstream/README.md

 # Framework: Laravel

-_Project to run and test new actualizations of the components of the framework._
+_Project to run and test new actualizations of the components of the framework, this version shows functionalities genial to manage profile and teams._

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>